hansl404/flight-search/readme.md

 - Stats tab includes airline points earned, value of those points, cost of flight after factoring in cashback and points, and extra cost per hour compared to cheapest flight
 - Please use your own API key, as the free tier is limited to 100 calls per month
 - To save on number of API calls, the search will return all flights for that destination, and all filtering is done on frontend
+- Most of the flights are relevant to trans-Pacific airlines, but can add more airlines by going to the data object in `script.js` and adding IATA code to the `include_airlines` string, as well as adding the HTML component if you want to add filter functionality.

 **Points:**
 - Points are merely estimations subject to change.